 - Uninsured/underinsured – covers you if you are injured by someone with no insurance or someone who can’t cover all your expenses

 - Collision – covers repairs to your vehicle

 - Comprehensive – covers theft of your vehicle or parts

 - Medical – covers payments for your medical bills

-Umbrella coverage is the best coverage if you can afford it.
+IF you can afford umpbrella coverage, it’s a good choice.
 Umbrella covers cases in which the damages are extensive.
 In these cases you will know you are covered no matter what the cost.